matthias-reis/aithir.de/_active/vegan/07-specism.md

 Going vegan has three pillars.
 In the last episodes, we have covered some ground on one of them - sustainability and climate protection.
 In the next posts, I'd also dive into the other aspects.
-So let's start with specism and animal rights.
+So let's start with speciesism and animal rights.

-Specism in its clearest form is when you love your little designer dog and at the same time have fur around your neck from one of its ancestors/siblings.
+Speciesism in its clearest form is when you love your little designer dog and at the same time have fur around your neck from one of its ancestors/siblings.
 But it's more than that.